 The primary wound usually heals promptly, but after an incubation period of 1 to 22 (usually < 10) days, a viral-like syndrome develops abruptly, causing chills, fever, vomiting, headache, and back and joint pains.
 Most patients develop a morbilliform, petechial, or vesicular rash on the hands and feet about 3 days later.
-Polyarthralgia or arthritis, usually affecting the large joints asymmetrically, develops in many patients within 1 wk and, if untreated, may persist for several days or months.
+Migratory polyarthralgia or septic arthritis, usually affecting the large joints asymmetrically, develops in many patients within 1 week and, if untreated, may persist for several days or months.
 Fever may return, occurring irregularly over a period of weeks to months.

 Diagnosis of streptobacillary rat-bite fever is confirmed by culturing the organism from blood or joint fluid.
-Measurable agglutinins develop during the 2nd or 3rd wk and are diagnostically important if the titer increases.
-PCR or enzyme-linked immunosorbent assay (ELISA) tests may be helpful.
-The WBC count ranges between 6,000 and 30,000/μL.
+Measurable agglutinins develop during the 2nd or 3rd week and are diagnostically important if the titer increases.
+Polymerase chain reaction (PCR) or enzyme-linked immunosorbent assay (ELISA) tests may be helpful.
+The white blood cell count ranges between 6,000 and 30,000/mcL (between 6 and 30 × 109/L).
 Nontreponemal syphilis serologic tests (Venereal Disease Research Laboratory [VDRL] or rapid plasma reagin [RPR] tests) may be falsely positive.
-The streptobacillary form usually can be differentiated clinically from the spirillary form.

-Treatment of streptobacillary rat-bite fever involves one of the following given for 7 to 10 days:
+Treatment of streptobacillary rat-bite fever and spirillary rat-bite fever involves one of the following given for 7 to 10 days:

 Patients with S. moniliformis endocarditis require high-dose penicillin G plus either streptomycin or gentamicin.